Agriculture in California: Cherries

 The California Cherry Board is a state marketing order representing growers and intermediaries here.
 The USDA FAS's Market Access Program funds international advertising especially in Canada, South Korea, Japan, China, and Australia.
 The state produces the earliest crop in the year starting in mid-April.
 Lasting until early or mid-June every year, this is the second heaviest harvest after Washington.

 Planting density is usually about 100 /acre and the first real crop will be about six years later.
 Honey bees are essential to pollination for this crop.
 Cultivars grown here are harvested by hand with the stem (pedicel).

-The center of the state produces almost all the entire crop and San Joaquin County, near Lodi is the highest producing county.
+The center of the state produces a large percentage of the crop and San Joaquin County, near Lodi is the highest producing county.
 Many of these are Bing.
 As of 2022 newer Bing strains with better heat tolerance have recently been planted here as well as counties further south.